Art In Conversation

 Robert Polidori is a photographer of human habitats, from the sprawling, “auto-constructed” cities of Rio de Janeiro and Mumbai to interiors in places like Versailles (which he’s photographed over 30 years), Havana, post-Katrina New Orleans, Naples, and Pompeii.
 A staff photographer for The New Yorker from 1998 to 2006, he has published 15 books with Steidl, and he received a Guggenheim Fellowship for photography in 2020.
-In March, a trove of contact sheets and Polaroids from Polidori’s archive went to the Briscoe Center for American History in Austin, Texas.
+In March, a trove of contact sheets and Polaroids from Polidori’s archive went on loan to the Briscoe Center for American History in Austin, Texas.
 In April, his photographs of Pompeii and Oplontis, including frescoes in various stages of restoration, will be on view at the Kasmin Gallery in New York.
 His large-scale color photographs, taken with a view camera that produces highly detailed images, bear witness to the passage of time and comprise a kind of social portraiture.
 Polidori spoke to me from his home in Ojai, California.

 Robert Polidori: Hello.